nhsd-exeter/dos-integration/documentation/adr/012-Application-Metrics.md

 ## Overview

+How to generate metrics? - What is the best process?, Costs least and is easiest to maintain.

+* Date: 2023/11/14
+* Status:
+* Deciders: The DoS Integration development team

 ## Context

+The DoS Integration project currently uses a Python library called aws-embedded-metrics to create metrics using AWS's system for generating metrics by embedding them into logs.
+However an alternative option is to use AWS CloudWatch Metric Filters.
+Is our current approach the best for creating AWS CloudWatch metrics?

+High level requirements

+* Generating Metrics should be cheap to create and store
+* Generating Metrics should be maintainable
+* CloudWatch Metrics work with Splunk

 ### Detailed analysis of the options

 #### Option 1 - Maintain Metrics as Embedded Metrics

+This option is to remain with aws-embedded-metrics as the way for generating metrics.

+Pros:

+* Metrics are co-located next to logs

+Cons:

+* Embedded metrics use an untyped library requiring the any type to be used
+* Difficult to understand metrics class due to no types
+* Requires an additional Python library which must be install and imported
+* Library Doesn't currently have 3.12 wheels which breaks the docker build when set to run in Python 3.12

 #### Option 2 - Migrate Metrics to CloudWatch Metric Filters